-Summary: This is a seasonal exempt Wildlife Veterinarian position whose responsibility is to ensure that all animals at CWC receive adequate and appropriate veterinary care.
-To implement protocols, procedures, medical evaluations and treatment of animals as set by the Director of Animal Care and CWC management.
-This position is from January through June 2018.
+Summary: This is an exempt full time year round position of Wildlife Veterinarian whose responsibility is to ensure that all animals at CWC receive adequate and appropriate veterinary care.
+To implement protocols, procedures, medical evaluations and treatment of native California animals as set by CWC management.

 Essential Duties and Responsibilities include the following (other duties may be assigned):

 - Performs examinations, procedures, and treatment plans for incoming patients

 - Performing intake exams, diagnostics, treatments for all species cared for at CWC.

 - Primary responsibility in assessment and care of more sensitive species while they are undergoing intensive care (fawns, adult coyotes, bobcats, badgers, black bears…)